 - The youngest director of a $100 million reality show was Tyler Conklin, who was 26 years old (most of us were still figuring out taxes at 26).

-- The number of LED light strips used on set was 1,000 (the electric bill probably needed its own world record).
+- The numthe set was 1,000; the electric bill probably needed its own world recordbly needed its own world record).

 The Verdict?
 Absolute Beast Mode

-Love it or hate it, Beast Games made history in the most extra way possible.
+Whether you embrace it or not, Beast Games shaped history in an unparalleled manner.
 Between the eye-watering cash prizes, absurd challenges, and record-breaking moments, this show redefined what’s possible on reality TV.
 If you thought this was wild, just wait for Beast Games Season 2—I fully expect it to include a game of dodgeball with Ferraris or an actual treasure hunt on a private island.

 What was your favourite record-breaking moment?
-And more importantly, what ridiculous stunt do you think Mr. Beast should try next?
+Furthermore, what imaginative stunt would you suggest Mr. Beast consider attempting next?
 Drop your wildest ideas in the comments below!